kashrtx/PyGO/README.md

 the directory in where you want to save the file, then click receive.
 After the file will be transferred into that folder you requested.

+Note: Your network may block certain ports like 8080 preventing the program from working correctly.
+Ensure ports aren't blocked.

 That's it!
 It's as Simple as that and you can do this over and over <3.